 - Confidence On Long Rides – The motor won’t struggle, even with a heavy battery pack

-If you’re the kind of rider who likes exploring off the beaten path, a 1000W e-bike gives you freedom and strength to go just about anywhere.
+If you’re the kind of rider who likes exploring off the beaten path, a 1000W e-bike gives you the freedom and strength to go just about anywhere.

 Safety Tips For Riding At High Speeds